alyssabedard/alyssa.page/src/content/other/contact.md

 # layout: ../../layouts/MarkdownLayout.astro
 title: "Contact"
 ---
-Best way to reach me is by mail.
+Best way to contact me is by email.